vinayakmishra4/DS-ML-COURSE/README.md

 This repository documents my journey through the **Complete Machine Learning & Data Science Program** by **GeeksforGeeks**.
 I took this course to build a structured, end-to-end foundation in data science — starting from spreadsheet-level data handling, moving through Python and its core data libraries, and into database querying with SQL.

-The course is organized into **three phases**, each broken into modules with its own notebooks, datasets, and a dedicated README — and backed by real mini-projects that put the concepts into practice.
+The course is organized into **three phases**, each broken into modules with its own notebooks, datasets, and a dedicated README — backed by real mini-projects that put the concepts into practice.

 <br>